Skip to main content

 Many websites offer a good starting point when developing crop enterprise budgets.
 Sites listing specific vegetable enterprise budgets include:

-As a final note, when reviewing enterprise budgets developed elsewhere, it is important to identify the author's assumptions about the methods of production, levels of input use and market channels.
+When reviewing enterprise budgets developed elsewhere, it is important to identify the author's assumptions about the methods of production, levels of input use and market channels.
 These assumptions have a significant influence on income and cost estimates, meaning that these examples should only be used as examples.
-Enterprise budgets taken off the web should be modified and the numbers adjusted to fit your specific resources, practices and markets.
+Enterprise budgets taken off the web should be modified to include all relevant line items (prorated insurance, utilities, equipment use, etc.) The numbers in the example columns should be adjusted to fit your specific resources, practices and markets.
 For diversified vegetable and fruit operations, the thought of building enterprise budgets for each crop can be overwhelming.
-Start with few per year, prioritizing crops you grow in the largest quantities, ones that you question the profitability of, or crops that you are considering adding or dropping.
+Start with a few per year, prioritizing crops you grow in the largest quantities, ones that you question the profitability of, or crops that you are considering adding or dropping.

 For assistance with enterprise budget development and evaluation, contact your local Cooperative Extension office and/or USDA Service Center.